konfig-dev/sportmonks-sdks/csharp/docs/CountriesApi.md

 <a name="getbyid"></a>
 # **GetById**
-> CountriesGetByIdResponse GetById (string version, int countryId)
+> CountriesGetByIdResponse GetById (int countryId, string version = null)

 By ID